N22 road (Ireland): Planned upgrades

 Additionally there are proposals for 2+1 road upgrades to the Killarney – Ballyvourney section.
 The Farranfore – Killarney and Ballyvourney – Macroom schemes are to be developed as 2 plus 1 roads also.
 The Cork Northern Ring Road is currently in planning, and consists of 17 km of dual carriageway.
 Part of the Cork Northern Ring Road scheme would be designated motorway.

-In 2020 works began on a new Macroom Bypass to ease congestion through Macroom.
-It was opened in December 2022.

 It is famous for The Sculpture Road to Killarney where the internationally respected sculptor, Tighe O'Donoghue/Ross of Glenflesk and his son, Eoghan, were commissioned to place sculpted stones along the new part of the road between Killarney and the county bounds to Cork.
 Most of the stones were excavated during the building of the road, varying between one and three tons in weight.
 The most popular sculpture is that of a rearing horse, set atop a rise along the road near Clonkeen.
 Made from ferro-cement over a steel infrastructure, An Capall Mór, the race horse, is accoutered with a helmet featuring a unicorn horn, typical of the war horses used by the Celtic chiefs during their battles.
 There are broken chains around its front legs, signifying freedom.